Kick Childhood Cancer

 The Children’s Oncology Group Foundation, supports the Children’s Oncology Group, which is the world’s largest organization devoted exclusively to childhood and adolescent cancer research, uniting more than 10,000 experts in childhood cancer at more than 200 leading children’s hospitals around the world.

-The League-wide campaign was promoted nationally throughout September on broadcast, in-stadium, on social and digital channels and by all MLS clubs through various local activations.
+The League-wide campaign is promoted nationally throughout September on broadcast, in-stadium, on social and digital channels and by all MLS clubs through various local activations.

-DONATE!
-You also have the opportunity to donate directly to Children’s Oncology Group by visiting networkforgood.com.
+DONATE! directly to Children’s Oncology Group by visiting networkforgood.com.

 National Kick Childhood Cancer efforts have helped strengthen Children’s Oncology Group's research efforts across the entire spectrum of pediatric cancers, including Project:EveryChild — which aims to capture the biology and outcome data of every child diagnosed with cancer.
 A single enrollment into a clinical trial for Project:EveryChild can approach $10,000 per patient.
-MLS has helped to offset the costs of more than 22,000 enrollments to-date, with an expected 30,000 to be enrolled by the end of 2020.
+MLS has helped to offset the costs of nearly 25,000 enrollments to-date, with an expected 30,000 to be enrolled by the end of 2020.